 RKP: This is NOT an error.
 A missing piece of information that needs to be in the website explanation is that CVS and NCNHP data are assumed to follow Weakley concepts, RAB follows Radford concepts, and USDA follows K99 concepts.
 Specimens are assumed to follow nominal concepts

-#2 Updated by Xianhua Liu over 13 years ago
+#2 Updated by Xianhua Liu almost 14 years ago

 In NCU flora (the website), different data sources (e.g. CVS, NCU) follow different concept standands (e.g. Weakley, Small).
 These source-concept mappings are stored in the database and can be changed easily.
 Currently, CVS and NCNHP are set to follow Weakly's concepts.
 Since we query by Weakley's concepts, all hits in these sources contain no ambiguity.
 For other sources, such as NCU, the concept standards are not not clear.
 So we set them to follow the nominal concepts.
 If a nominal concept is greater than the Weakley's concept by which we run the query, specimens of that nominal concept will be treated as ambiguous identifications.